An Exploration of Learnt Representations of W Jets: Conclusions and Outlook

 \section{Conclusions and Outlook}

 The VAEs trained for this study are effectively learning a concrete representation of the metric space of jets induced by the EMD.
 They identify semantically meaningful, intuitive, and approximately orthogonal principal axes of variation in the space of jets.
 Associated with these principal axes are concrete scales, which reflect scales associated with the physical generative process for the jets.
-As the resolution of the VAE is varied by adjusting the hyperparameter $\beta$, the learnt representation smoothly adjusts, and its varying properties can be probed to understand the information complexity of the EMD manifold of the jets.
+As the resolution of the VAE is varied by adjusting $\beta$, the learnt representation smoothly adjusts, and its varying properties can be probed to understand the information complexity of the EMD manifold of the jets.
 There remains to be seen potential applications for these properties, and the question of mixed samples which are expected in unsupervised training on LHC data.
-These questions will be tackled in a future publication.
-Further topics of exploration include alternative latent space topologies, and additional probes of the geometry of the learnt manifold.